Islamabad now says chief judge has been put on compulsory leave, not removed.

 Jim H, US

-There were no demonstrations in those cities on Monday, but lawyers across the country stopped work for an hour in a token protest and several hundred lawyers marched in Karachi.
-There was no trouble.
+There were no demonstrations in Islamabad or Lahore on Monday, but lawyers across the country stopped work for an hour in a token protest and about 1,000 lawyers rallied in Karachi on Monday, chanting “Go, Musharraf, go!” and “Free the chief justice!”

 The leader of the opposition Muttahida Majlis-e-Amal alliance of religious parties called for a protest outside the Supreme Court in Islamabad on Wednesday when Chaudhry is due to appear before a panel of judges hearing accusations against him.